danielacayuela/Weather/README.md

 # Weather

 This site is under construction.
-I am working on making it responsive and its deployment.
+I am working on making it responsive.

 The Wetaher app was built with JavaScrit and React.
 Sweetalert library was also included.